AceCheshire/Project/README.md

 Add SplashImage;

-Change some object sprites so as to fit the overall bloom;
+Change some object sprites so as to fit the overall bloom.

+#2024/02/13/01

+Change Game to windowed.